 The diagnostic process typically involves several steps, including:

 - 1. Medical evaluation: A paediatrician or other medical professional will perform a physical exam and gather information about the child’s medical history.
-This may include information about pregnancy and delivery, as well as any developmental concerns.
+This may include information about pregnancy and delivery and any developmental concerns.

 - 2. Developmental screening: A screening test is usually the first step in the diagnostic process.
 It is a brief assessment that can be used to identify developmental delays or concerns.
-If the results of the screening suggest that further evaluation is needed, a more comprehensive assessment will be recommended.
+A more comprehensive assessment will be recommended if the screening results suggest that further evaluation is needed.

 - 3. Comprehensive assessment: This involves a detailed evaluation by a team of professionals, such as a developmental paediatrician, psychologist, and speech therapist.
-The assessment may include a review of medical and developmental history, observation of the child’s behaviour, and standardized tests to measure language, cognitive, and social skills.
+The evaluation may include a medical and developmental history review, observation of the child’s behaviour, and standardized tests to measure language, cognitive, and social skills.

 - 4. Diagnostic criteria: To be diagnosed with autism, the child must meet specific criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-These criteria include persistent deficits in social communication and social interaction, as well as restricted, repetitive patterns of behaviour, interests, or activities.
+These criteria include persistent deficits in social communication and social interaction and restricted, repetitive patterns of behaviour, interests, or activities.

 In some cases, genetic testing or brain imaging may be recommended to rule out other medical conditions or to provide additional information about